alycioe/disgruntled-millennials-group2/README.md

 ## Description

-This website was made for people within the millennial age range and younger who are sick of social media and its negativity.
+This website was made for people within the millennial age range and younger who are sick of social media and its negativity, advertisements, and annoyances.
 On this website, you are invited in with pictures of puppies, kittens, and memes so that even a bad day can be turned into a good day!
 The motivation behind this project was to build a social media site where people can go to feel better, not worse.
 We solidified a lot of our knowledge of the backend of coding as well as how it connects to the front end.

 ## Table of Contents